Would you like to see the northern lights in Tromsø, Norway? Read on, as I give you the best tips and tricks to find them!

 Tromsø encounters polar nights during winter when the sun remains below the horizon for an extended period, resulting in 24-hour darkness and just a little dusk light.
 However, during summer, the city experiences midnight sun, where the sun does not set below the horizon, and it’s bright throughout the night.

-Can I see northern lights on my own?
+Can I see the northern lights on my own?

 Do I need to book a tour for the northern lights?